Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  there after i have installed the dapper and tried to ad  it in ISP.call cs nad it worked i have modified the code and solved my all errors and ,y file ready till now
+  there after i have installed the dapper and tried to ad  it in ISP.call cs nad it worked i have modified the code and solved my all errors and ,y file ready till now added the Unit of works.cs folder and updated the file with code as follows instructions